-- 13. The Council is part of a national negotiating process and applies the majority of the terms and conditions, which have been agreed nationally. - 14.
-There are three separately negotiated national agreements, which apply to the Council, covering - Chief Executives the JNC Local Authority Terms - Chief Officers the JNC Officer Terms - all other employees NJC Green Book terms
+- 13. The Council is part of a national negotiating process and applies many of the terms and conditions, which have been agreed nationally. - 14.
+There are three separately negotiated national agreements, which apply to the Council, covering - Chief Executives the JNC Local Authority Terms - Strategic Directors the JNC Chief Officer Terms - all other employees NJC Green Book Terms